 - When flying the Australian National Flag with other flags, all flags in the set should be flown at halfmast.
 The Australian National Flag should be raised first and lowered last.

-The Campus Board may request changes to this policy via the Office of the Vice-Chancellor and President.
+The Campus Committee may request changes to this policy via the Office of the Vice-Chancellor and President.

 If further assistance is required please contact the following officers: